Drug Lab

 Transcranial Magnetic Stimulation

 Repetitive transcranial magnetic stimulation (rTMS) can be used to modify a variety of neural functions.
 Stimulation at frontal-cortical sites (dorsolateral prefrontal and medial prefrontal) can be used to alter executive function and stress-induced behavior, including drug-seeking behavior.
-We are studying these effects in both healthy persons and those with opioid use disorder.
+We are studying these effects of this form of neuromodulation in persons with opioid use disorder.

 ONGOING